 Accurate identification is necessary to determine whether fungus is toxigenic and to identify the most effective approach to cleanup and remediation.
 United Water Restoration can put property owners in contact with the most qualified local or regional mold testing services or environmental hygienists.
 Testing and damage mitigation should take place as soon as possible, as it may take anywhere from days to a week to receive lab results.

 Restoration and Remediation

-If moisture levels remain high for days, weeks or longer, the owner of a home or commercial property should arrange for cleanup of water damage and mold inspection to occur as soon as possible.
-United Water Restoration provides access to a nationwide network of top damage mitigation, restoration and remediation professionals with fast response times.
+If moisture levels remain high for days, weeks, or longer, the owner of a home or commercial property should arrange for the cleanup of water damage and mold inspection to occur as soon as possible.
+United Water Restoration provides access to a nationwide network of top damage mitigation, restoration, and remediation professionals with fast response times.